cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 ## Array Optimization

 The array optimization improves the performance of array operations in several ways.
-At this moment, all optimizations are only available on the `experimental` level.

-Some optimizations, such as constant propagation, constant folding, or loop unrolling, may resolve an array index represented by an expression to a constant value.
-When this happens, the index-based array access is eliminated and replaced with the array element itself.

-This optimizer inspects the index-based array access optimizations that remain and tries to find an alternative which is compatible with the optimization goal.
-All existing alternatives are described here.
+Some array optimizations are [dynamic optimizations](#static-and-dynamic-optimizations) and are only applied when compatible with the optimization goal.

-### Types of arrays
+**Types of arrays**

 Mindcode supports the following types of arrays: